 Supporting Patients in Pregnancy: ACEs and Maternal Health

-This webinar will provide information for women’s health providers about the importance of ACE screening in improving maternal health.
-Speakers will share resources for providers looking to introduce ACE screening in their practice, examples of how to create a healing environment for patients, and case studies on how to respond to ACEs with trauma-informed care.
+This webinar provides information for women’s health providers about the importance of ACE screening in improving maternal health.
+Speakers shared resources for providers looking to introduce ACE screening in their practice, examples of how to create a healing environment for patients, and case studies on how to respond to ACEs with trauma-informed care.

 After completing this webinar, the participant should be better able to: